openstream/woocommerce-runmyaccounts/README.md

 * Create an invoice, if client does not register on checkout page, does not work.

 ## Changelog
+### 1.3.3
+* Tweak - optimized code to publish on wordpress.org
+* Localization - added Swiss and Swiss (formal) translation

 ### 1.3.2
 * Bug Fix - added delete a missing option group when plugin will be de-installed
 * Compatibility - tested with WordPress 5.3.2 and WooCommerce 3.9.1